rick99gtp/amazon-clone/README.md

 This was such a great project to learn many different important things at once.
 My mind is now accelerating to create other projects using React and Firebase.
 I think this is my third React app, but by far my favorite.

 While this was a learning experience, I know that this should be developed for mobile first.
 At the time of this writing (10/14/2021), it is not styled for mobile.
 At all.
-Don't even bother, it's nasty!  ;)  I will be taking care of this shortly.
+Don't even bother, it's nasty!  ;)  I will be taking care of this at some point in the future.

 Thanks for reading.